 The remaining Carillion employees left the business on 31 December 2018.

-Should you have an employee related query please email details of your query along with your full name and employee reference number to firstname.lastname@example.org.
-A member of the Special Manager employee services team will aim to respond to your email within 7 days.
+Should you have an employee related query please email details of your query along with your full name and employee reference number to firstname.lastname@example.org where we will aim to respond to your query.

 For any queries in relation to pensions, please call 0800 7561012 to speak to a member of the Pensions Advisory Service.
 For any suppliers, customers, investors, agency workers or subcontractors who need to contact the Company in liquidation or the Special Managers, please visit the Carillion liquidation website at www.pwc.co.uk/carillion for further information on where to address your query.